semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### Rule quality checker

 When you contribute rules to the rules repository, our quality checkers (linters) evaluate if the rule conforms to r2c standards.
 The `semgrep-rule-lints` job runs linters on a new rule to check for mistakes, performance problems, and best practices for submitting to the Semgrep rules repository.
-To improve your rule writing, you can as well use Semgrep to [scan semgrep-rules](https://r2c.dev/blog/2021/how-we-made-semgrep-rules-run-on-semgrep-rules/).
+To improve your rule writing, you can actually use Semgrep itself to [scan semgrep-rules](https://r2c.dev/blog/2021/how-we-made-semgrep-rules-run-on-semgrep-rules/).

 ### Including additional details with rule metadata